-One billion Instagram accounts are activated every single month, 90 per cent of accounts follow a business on Instagram.
+One billion Instagram accounts are activated every single month, 90 percent of accounts follow a business on Instagram.
 As a social marketer, Instagram ads are a tool not to neglect.
-It is a great opportunity for small businesses to create engaging ads to target the right audience and convert into sales.
+It is a great opportunity for small businesses to create engaging ads to target the right audience and convert them into sales.

 Understanding Of Instagram Ads

 Instagram ads can be found in the Instagram feed as a post or in Stories.
 The presentation of it is similar to every Instagram post but you can see appear the label “Sponsored” under the account name.
 The particularity of sponsored posts is the call-to-action which can be found at the bottom of the image.
 This call-to-action allows for driving traffic or conversions.